Putin is greeted by a far-right activist as ‘Tsar” on his birthday

 Peter Magyar, Hungary’s most prominent opposition figure and leader of the Tisza Party, organized the protests outside the building of MTVA, the state-owned media company.

 Anna Belokur, Kyiv Independent, explains the top stories from the week.
 From the fall of Vuhledar and the increasing Russian casualties.
-How might the conflict in the Middle East affect the war in Ukraine as well?
+How might the conflict in the Middle affect the war in Ukraine as well?

-According to the Air Force, Russia launched 87 Shahed drones, 2 Iskander M ballistic missiles and 1 Kh-59/69 Cruise missile against Ukraine over night.
+According to the Air Force, Russia launched 87 Shahed drones, 2 M ballistic missiles and 1 Kh-59/69 Cruise missile against Ukraine over night.

 Delfi reported on October 5 that Lithuanian customs officers found military uniforms and camouflage on passenger trains traveling between the Russian exclave and Moscow.